ZenXChaos/MapleStorySDLCPP/README.md

 #### MapleSDL :: Creating a MapleStory based MMORPG for learning purposes.

-Disclaimer: All content has been downloaded from MapleSimulator, and is perfectly fine to user for learning and fan-based use.
+Disclaimer: All content has been downloaded from MapleSimulator, and is perfectly fine to use for learning and fan-based use.
+Only GMS discourages using it's assets, and therefor, no GMS assets are included in this project.
 All assets are property of Nexon and it's partners.
 No commercial use of the `art`, please!
+All sprites have been downloaded from https://maplesimulator.com/

 [Wiki Documentation](https://github.com/ZenXChaos/MapleStorySDLCPP/wiki)